Soon to enrol, or in your first few weeks at BGU? These pages are just for you - welcome!

 When the Library is open but the Service Desk is closed (i.e. there are no library staff on duty) the Library is supervised by a Security Officer.

-Once you have enrolled on your course your library account will automatically be set up for you.
+Once you enrol on your course your library account is automatically set up for you.
 You'll know when it's ready because you'll be able to login to it from WorldCat.
 Your username and password are the same as the ones you use to login to your BGU email account.
 Once logged in you can check what you have on loan, renew loans, and check the status of requests, as well as monitor any fines or charges you may accrue.
 There are detailed instructions below: